Max Wilkinson: Health

-Spokesperson Role
+Spokesperson role

-As the Lib Dem Culture Media and Sport spokesperson, Wilkinson has campaigned strongly for the rights of artists and creatives.
-He has spoken out against the threat posed to creatives by AI, most notably in the context of proposed changes to copyright laws.
+As the Lib Dem Culture Media and Sport spokesperson, Wilkinson campaigned for the rights of artists and creatives.
+He spoke out against the threat posed to creatives by AI, most notably in the context of proposed changes to copyright laws.
 He campaigns for the rights of touring artists in light of the challenges they have faced since Brexit.

 He is known for bringing lighthearted asides and gentle humour to his spokesperson’s role, often deploying song title puns during questions.

 Wilkinson revealed in a speech to the Commons that despite being the Lib Dem sports spokesperson, he did not achieve grade C at GCSE PE after a poor rounders assessment.
 He also claims to have scored a goal from the halfway line during a University football match.

 The Sunshine Bill

 In Parliament, Wilkinson presented the New Homes (Solar Generation) Bill as his Private Members Bill.
 The bill, branded the Sunshine Bill, would see solar panels installed on all newbuild homes.
 It gained widespread support and received a positive response from the government at second reading.
 While the Bill did not pass for a third reading, the government pledged to work with Wilkinson to introduce the change.